Richard Attenborough: Portrayals

 In early 1973, he was portrayed as "Dickie Attenborough" in the British Showbiz Awards sketch late in the third series of Monty Python's Flying Circus.
 Attenborough is portrayed by Eric Idle as effusive and simpering.
-A portrayal similar to that seen in Monty Python can be seen in the early series of Spitting Image, when Attenborough's caricature regularly appeared to thank others for an imaginary award.
+A portrayal similar to that seen in Monty Python can be seen in the early series of the satirical puppet show Spitting Image, when Attenborough's caricature would be in floods of tears when he was shown a hanky and regularly appeared to thank others for an imaginary award.

 In 1985 he was played by Chris Barrie in The Lenny Henry Show, in the final part of a serial pastiching A Passage to India and The Jewel in the Crown.
 In response to the villain claiming "Gandhi won't win!", he appears in a suit covered in Academy Awards and declares "We've already won!"

 In 2012 Attenborough was portrayed by Simon Callow in the BBC Four biopic The Best Possible Taste, about Kenny Everett.

-Harris Dickinson plays Attenborough in the 2022 comedy murder mystery See How They Run.
+In 2022 Harris Dickinson plays Attenborough in the comedy murder mystery See How They Run.